frdedynamics/hvl_robotics_website/_pages/dat160/DAT160-competition.md

 You can spawn as many robots as you want.
 But all robots have to start in the starting zone.
 Big fire requires at least 2 robots to meet at the fire location to extinguish.
 Therefore, robots should communicate with each other.

-### Usage of software libraries and existing code

-You are allowed to use existing libraries and external code, as long as is documented in the report, and that you clearly explain (1) what the library or piece of codes does, (2) how it is integrated with your own code (include code in an appendix, and clearly label code that has been copied from other sources), and (3) why what you actually have written in terms of code is still is of suitable complexity for third year information technology studies.

 ### Point system